 There’s a smart TV as well, so you can cosy up in the lounge area and watch Netflix after a busy beach day.

 There’s also a luxury shower room with a waterfall shower – perfect for warming up after a refreshing (read: freezing!) dip in the sea!

-The suites have a contemporary design with seaside style art prints on the walls and then there are glass doors out onto the decking area which open all the way for an inside-outside feel.
+The suites have a contemporary design with seaside style art prints on the walls and then there are wall to wall glass doors out onto the decking area which open all the way for an inside-outside feel.